Trump meets quietly with families of victims from Santa Fe high school shooting in Texas

-President Trump met privately Thursday with families of the victims of the May 18 Santa Fe High School shooting in Texas to offer his condolences and support.
+President Trump met privately Thursday with families of the victims of the May 18 Santa Fe High School shooting in Texas to offer his condolences and support, while the administration awarded a $1 million grant to the school district to help recovery efforts.

 With no media present at the request of the families, Mr. Trump spoke for about an hour with relatives of the eight students and two teachers killed in the shooting, as well as first responders.
 He did not speak to reporters as he left the meeting.